Dr Tony Bayliss

 Alison Murray, data management officer.

-RN Alison Sinclair, primary care nurse and nurse immuniser.
+RN Cathy Gillespie, primary care nurse and nurse immuniser.